epigraphy-info/epigraphy-info/meeting_pages/workshop_5.md

 ---
 layout: page
 title: Workshop 5
-permalink: meetings/workshop_5/
+permalink: workshop_5/
 published: true
 ---

-# Epigraphy.info Workshop V
+# Epigraphy.info Workshop V Leuven

 The fifth epigraphy.info workshop in Leuven will be taking place from November 3rd-6th, 2020.
 Due to the the current international measures against the COVID-19 pandemic, the workshop will have a hybrid form.
 This means that we will offer you the possibility to attend it in person or to join it virtually.